Back to Knowledge Centre

 Let’s say…

-You plan to get a Model 3 Tesla worth approx £50,000 and which you will drive for 3 years at which point you’ll get rid of it.
+You plan to get a Model 3 Tesla worth approx £50,000 in 2024 and which you will drive for 3 years at which point you’ll get rid of it.

-Your business makes pre-tax profit of £300,000 each year and you earn £50,000 meaning you are a higher rate taxpayer paying 40% income tax.
+Your business makes pre-tax profit of £300,000 each year and you earn £50,000 – which means any increase in your income will be subject to higher rate tax…….

 Let’s look at the four options…..